pranabesh-mondal/Distributed_Media_Processing_Microservice/README.md

 ## Conclusion

 This microservice architecture provides a robust foundation for handling media processing at scale.
 By decoupling the processing workload from the main application, the system achieves better performance, scalability, and maintainability.
-The combination of modern technologies—FastAPI, Celery, RabbitMQ, Redis, and AWS services—ensures a production-ready solution that can handle high-volume media processing demands while maintaining reliability and observability.
+The combination of modern technologies FastAPI, Celery, RabbitMQ, Redis, and AWS services, ensures a production-ready solution that can handle high-volume media processing demands while maintaining reliability and observability.

 ## Prerequisites